DoDoERP/DoDoERP/readme.txt

 == Description ==

-= First Full-fledged Open Source ERP System for WordPress = WP ERP is the framework for weDevs's enterprise resource management system.
+= First Full-fledged Open Source ERP System for WordPress = DoDoERP is the framework for weDevs's enterprise resource management system.
 This plugin includes -

 = Core Modules =